one2rist/cc/README.md

 meeting rooms for internal or external meetings.
 Each employee should be able to check each room’s availability, book or cancel a reservation through an API.

+# Requirements for implementation:
+* There should be an API for:
+    * Get meeting room reservations
+    * Create reservation(Reservation has title, from and to dates, employees)
+    * Cancel reservation
+* It’s assumed that these APIs will be with public access
+* Reasonable amount of automated tests
+* Solution should be uploaded to version control
+* Solution should be built using: Django and Python3, Django Rest Framework, SQL
+* tabase of your choice (PostgreSQL, SQLite, MySQL, etc)
+* PEP8 rules must be followed.
+Additional linters are welcomed (PyLint, Flake8)
+* Project README.md must be created with launch instructions

 ## Installation